Accountability and Public Acknowledgment

 Invitation to apply

-The Secretariat conducts a yearly grant calculation exercise to determine the size of grant for which eligible institutions may apply.
-The Secretariat then notifies institutions—including those eligible for the first time—that they meet the program’s eligibility criteria, and invites them to apply for a Research Support Fund grant of that prescribed value.
+TIPS conducts a yearly grant calculation exercise to determine the size of grant for which eligible institutions may apply.
+TIPS then notifies institutions—including those eligible for the first time—that they meet the program’s eligibility criteria and invites them to apply for a Research Support Fund grant of that prescribed value.

-Only institutions that have been notified by the Secretariat that they meet the program’s eligibility criteria may apply for a Research Support Fund grant.
+Only institutions that have been notified by TIPS that they meet the program’s eligibility criteria may apply for a Research Support Fund grant.

 Newly eligible institutions

-Each year, the Secretariat monitors the level of funding granted by the three federal granting agencies to all Canadian postsecondary institutions.
-If an institution receives funding from any of the three agencies for the first time, the Secretariat contacts them to confirm their eligibility.
-Upon confirmation of their eligibility, the Secretariat invites them to apply for a Research Support Fund grant.
+Each year, TIPS monitors the level of funding granted by the three federal research funding agencies to all Canadian postsecondary institutions.
+If an institution receives funding from any of the three agencies for the first time, TIPS contacts them to confirm their eligibility.
+Upon confirmation of their eligibility, TIPS invites them to apply for a Research Support Fund grant.

 It is the institution’s responsibility to keep the portfolio page